sunder3344/ngx_module/ngx_http_ad_filter_module/README.md

 # ngx_http_ad_filter_module

-advertisement tag replace in output html
+nginx output content replaced in output html(you can embed your advertisement tag in it)

 ## complile